 Mastery of the Prohibited Transaction Rules of IRC 4975 may lead the self-directed investor to contemplate some clever deal structures to work around those.
 Suppose you own an income producing property that you’d like your Solo 401k or Checkbook IRA to purchase, but knowing that as a “disqualified person” you can’t transact with your IRA you initially conclude that it can’t be done.
 Suddenly, you experience an epiphany – you could transfer title to the property from your name (or your LLC’s name) to your brother’s name, and he would subsequently sell the property to the self-directed retirement account.
 Eureka!
 That stroke of brilliance has been had by many others and the courts have developed some judicial doctrines to analyze and characterize such transactions.
 One such doctrine is known as the Step Transaction Rule.
 Continue reading “Beyond Prohibited Transactions: The Step Transaction Doctrine”

-All self-directed Solo 401k and checkbook-control IRA investors are aware (I hope that’s true) of the Prohibited Transaction Rules and Disqualified Persons discussed in IRC 4975.
+Checkbook QRP, self-directed Solo 401k and checkbook-control IRA investors are aware (I hope that’s true) of the Prohibited Transaction Rules and Disqualified Persons discussed in IRC 4975.
 So, if you’re familiar with IRC 4975 are you covered?
 Or, do you need to know more than that to stay in compliance and protect your assets?

 The Plan Asset RuleThere’s a lesser known extension of IRC 4975 in the Code of Federal Regulations that discusses something known as the Plan Asset Rule.
 In a nutshell, the Plan Asset Rule says that when retirement plans own a “significant” share of an entity, all of that entity’s assets are treated as assets of the retirement plans for purposes of the prohibited transaction rules.
 The implications of this can be staggering; if retirement plans collectively own a significant portion of an entity, all the disqualified persons of all the retirement plan investors are disqualified persons to that entity.
 Continue reading “Beyond Prohibited Transactions: The Plan Asset Rule”